-A downloadable database of Australian post codes, collated from a variety of public sources on the Internet.
+A free, public domain database of Australian post codes and geo data, collated public sources and the community.

 Includes Long/Lat and over 18,000 entries.

 Friday, 16 September 2016

 Useful SQL tips - how to a specific type of field in a SQL table

 Useful SQL tips - How to list all your SQL databases with their file locations and sizes